corelayer/corelogic/README.md

 ```

 Example:
-- Content-switching virtual server `CS_PUB012_HTTP` was defined to have a denylist.
+- Content-switching virtual server `CS_PUB012_HTTP` was defined to have a blocklist.
 - Public IP addresses from Google DNS must be blocked.
 - All clients from the sales network `192.168.0.0/24` must be blocked.

 ```
-bind policy stringmap SM_IP_CONTROL cs_pub012_http "list=denylist;"
+bind policy stringmap SM_IP_CONTROL cs_pub012_http "list=blocklist;"
 bind policy stringmap SM_IP_CONTROL "cs_pub012_http;any;8.8.8.8/32" "Google DNS" bind policy stringmap SM_IP_CONTROL "cs_pub012_http;any;8.8.4.4/32" "Google DNS" bind policy stringmap SM_IP_CONTROL "cs_pub012_http;any;192.168.0.0/24" "Sales"
 ```

 #### LAN Networks
-Configuring LAN networks is a similar procedure, but there are some differences to allowlisting/denylisting.
+Configuring LAN networks is a similar procedure, but there are some differences to allowlisting/blocklisting.
-Whilst allowlisting/denylisting happens for each and every specific content-switching virtual server, LAN networks apply to a collection of content-switching virtual servers with the same name.
+Whilst allowlisting/blocklisting happens for each and every specific content-switching virtual server, LAN networks apply to a collection of content-switching virtual servers with the same name.

 Assume we have executed the complete create_cs.conf script to create the following content-switching virtual servers:
 - CS_PUB012_HTTP